 This article is sponsored content brought to you by Stoddart.

-Oil is one of the most expensive ongoing costs to a business, so if there was a way to extend oil life and save serious money every week, why wouldn’t the relevant savings come into serious consideration?
+Oil is one of the most expensive ongoing costs to a business, so if there was a way to extend oil life and save serious money every week, would the relevant savings come into serious consideration?

 First, you would have to look at understanding what the enemies of cooking oil are and how you would consistently manage them, thereby saving thousands of dollars every year.
 Common enemies of oil are heat, carbon, bacteria, water, salt, air and detergents.
 Looking out for and carefully managing your oils exposure to these problems will result in your customers receiving a more consistently fried product.